mrkrumhausen/product-space/plays/product-management-rituals.md

 ## Retro (Optional)
 Run a retrospective at the end of a sprint.
 It is a forum for the team to come together and discuss successes, failures, learnings, and note down anything that will be useful in the future.
 It's a cathartic exercise designed to help teams and companies continuously learn and improve.

-> *NB It's worth nothing that retrospectives are not an appropriate platform for personal feedback.
+*NB It's worth nothing that retrospectives are not an appropriate platform for personal feedback.
 This should be done separately in one-to-one sessions*.

-- Continue: Things that went well
+**Continue: Things that went well**
 -		What went well?
 -		Why did it go well?
 -		How do we keep encouraging that?

-- Stop: Things that didn't go so well:
+**Stop: Things that didn't go so well**
 -		What went badly?
 -		Why did it go badly?
 -		How do we avoid repeating that?

-- Start: …
+**Start:**
+- What should we start doing?

 ## Concluding notes